-18. The school determines in different ways the readiness of students for tackling the л 0 2 4 academic and/or technical requirements of a track's subjects, 4 3 2 1 0 19.
+INSTRUCTION: The school determines in different ways the readiness of students for tackling the academic and/or technical requirements of a track's subjects, 4 3 2 1 0 19.
 Learning plans/teaching guides are prepared by faculty teaching the subject.
-4 3 2 1 0

-Learning plans/teaching guides show the following: 19.1 Coverage of the required content, standards and competencies in the 4 3 2 1 0 teaching of the different subjects.
-19.2.
+4 3 2 1 0 Learning plans/teaching guides show the following: 19.1 Coverage of the required content, standards and competencies in the teaching of the different subjects.
+4 3 2 1 0 19.2.
 Connection of the content and requirements with the school's philosophy, vision, mission, goals and objectives.
 4 3 2 1 0 19.3 A systematic and progressive development of students' skills resulting in understanding and culminating in transfer of learning.
 4 3 2 1 0 19.4 The use of learner-centered and research-based strategies.
-19.4 The use of learner-centered and research-based strategies.
-4 3 2 1 0 19.5 Provision of opportunities for applying learning in real-world and career- 4 3 2 1 0 related situations.
-19.6 Integration of the development of 21 st century skills in the teaching and learning activities.
+4 3 2 1 0 19.5 Provision of opportunities for applying learning in real-world and career- related situations.
+4 3 2 1 0 19.6 Integration of the development of 21st century skills in the teaching and learning activities.
 4 3 2 1 0 20.
-The different needs, learning styles, career paths and interests of students are - addressed in the learning plans/teaching guides and activities and provision of learning resources.
+The different needs, learning styles, career paths and interests of students are addressed in the learning plans/teaching guides and activities and provision of learning resources.
 4 3 2 1 0 21.
-The development of dispositions related to college work and/or employment is - • - incorporated in various learning activities.
-4 3 2 1 0 • Ŭ 22.
-Technology is utilized along with other varied learning resources and materials 4 2 2 0 that enable students to accomplish subject standards and requirements.
+The development of dispositions related to college work and/or employment is incorporated in various learning activities.
+4 3 2 1 0 22.
+Technology is utilized along with other varied learning resources and materials that enable students to accomplish subject standards and requirements.
 4 3 2 1 0 23.
 Student research papers are integrated with community and real-world issues or with work immersion or a strand's culminating activity.
 4 3 2 1 0 24.
 Students are trained in research work to follow protocols related to intellectual honesty and integrity, the ethical treatment of research subjects, subject privacy and data confidentiality.
 4 3 2 1 0 25.
 A system of flexible instruction is provided to direct the preparation, use and evaluation of instructional materials and the teaching and learning process in different modalities.
 4 3 2 1 0 26.
-Classroom Observation Result 4 3 2 1 0 AREA RATING: Comments: Examples of Compliance Evidences: - Subject Curriculum Maps in different tracks - System of or procedures for Curriculum Development and Updating - Subject Curriculum Maps in different tracks - Use of mapping codes that show horizontal alignment and correspondence of above e ntries 6 - Subject Curriculum Maps in Academic tracks - Subject Curriculum Maps in TVL tracks Subject Curriquium Mong in Special tracks
+Classroom Observation Result 4 3 2 1 0 AREA RATING:

+- Examples of Compliance Evidences:

+Subject Curriculum Maps in different tracks

+- System of or procedures for Curriculum Development and Updating

+- Subject Curriculum Maps in different tracks

+- Use of mapping codes that show horizontal alignment and correspondence of above entries

+- Subject Curriculum Maps in Academic tracks

+- Subject Curriculum Maps in TVL tracks